 3 Barriers to Interoperability, and 3 Reasons it Matters

-Achieving interoperability is a top priority for healthcare professionals — what’s standing in their way?
+Eliminating challenges with interoperability is a top priority in healthcare — what’s standing in the way?

-The first EHR (which was developed back in 1972 … 46 years ago, if you can believe that) was a revolutionary step toward changing how we work with patient information.
+Challenges with interoperability that exist today are shaped by the evolution of patient data technology — starting with the first EHR (which was developed back in 1972 … 46 years ago, if you can believe that).
+The first EHR was a revolutionary step toward changing how we work with patient information.
 At the same time, it was very rudimentary, and it would take until well into the 1980s for health systems to begin to understand the value these systems could provide and begin widespread adoption of the technology.
 This infographic from Net Health is a great overview of what that journey has been like.

 Forty-six years later, there’s no disputing the fact that we have made tremendous leaps and bounds with healthcare technology.
 And we are still improving every day, from clinical innovations to new technological ones.
 But through all of these advancements, one persistent problem remains: interoperability between systems.
 Advanced clinical systems provide a wealth of on-demand knowledge for providers, but this knowledge is too-often kept siloed and separated.
 According to Black Book, 70% of hospitals are not using data outside of their own EHR.
 So, why has this issue continued to challenge us?
 With all of these advancements, haven’t we created a way for a patients’ information to follow them?
 Don’t we have the tools to improve that?
 You may be surprised to see that, yes, we absolutely do have the technology to make it a reality, but there are some challenges that have made adoption slow.